-The projection of utility service depends on the population growth and need assessment of the Paurashava inhabitants.
-After completion of population projection it is found that, population of the planning area will be 36018 in the year 2031.
-Projection on utility services also depends on present condition of urban services and future demand of those services.
+The projection of utility service depends on the growth of population and the need assessment of the Paurashava inhabitants.
+After population projection it is found that, population of this area will be 23059 in the year 2031 and 21320 in the year 2021.
+Projection on utility services also depends on present condition urban services and facilities and future demand of those services.